mountrcg/ns-exporter/README.md

 #### Configure Influx DB & Grafana

 Thats the reason I gave Grafana and Influx a subdomain in FreeDNS, so that I can access the webinterfaces.
 The initial Login for Grafana is admin:admin.
 Influx is a little more user friendly to start it initially.

+In current setup I have put Grafana and Inlux on the the same subdomain and used a 2nd traeffic websecure entry point for Influx website.
+So, one reaches Grafana at ports 80 and 443 , Influx can be reached at port 8443.

 **In Influx DB you have to name the Bucket 'ns'.** You also have to create an API Token, which you need for Grafana to access the Influx DB and also as a paramater to deploy the ns-exporter Docker container.
 Follow the [explanation to use Grafana with Influx DB](https://docs.influxdata.com/influxdb/v2.3/tools/grafana/?t=InfluxQL#view-and-create-influxdb-v1-authorizations), I use Flux as querry language.